-Out of concern for the health and safety of our attendees, presenters and staff in light of the COVID-19 health crisis, we have made the decision to reschedule the 2020 National Tribal TANF Institute—and we will be going virtual!
+Out of concern for the health and safety of our attendees, presenters and staff in light of the COVID-19 health crisis, the 2020 Institute will be a virtual event.

 Hosted by the University of California, Davis, the 2020 National Tribal TANF Institute brings people together from across the country for a unique educational experience.
 Now in its 15th year, the theme of the 2020 Institute is “Our Families, Our Future: Connecting Communities of Care.”